issp-center-dev/H-wave/docs/en/source/uhfr/filespecification/inputfiles/Exchange_file.rst

 Exchange file
 ~~~~~~~~~~~~~~~~~~~~

-This file determines the coefficients of the Exchange couplings given by
+This file determines the coefficients of the exchange couplings given by

 .. math::
    \mathcal{H} = \sum_{i,j} J_{ij}^{\rm Ex}